mattermost/docs/source/developer/localization.rst

 Similarly, Beta languages may be dropped back to Alpha.
 If that were to happen, it will be moved from the `mattermost-languages-shipped` project to `mattermost-languages-work-in-progress` on our translation server.

-Inversely, in the case of a promotion (Alpha to Beta), the language is moved from `mattermost-languages-work-in-progress`  to `mattermost-languages-work-in-progress`.
+Inversely, in the case of a promotion (Alpha to Beta), the language is moved from `mattermost-languages-work-in-progress`  to `mattermost-languages-shipped`.

 Message Syntax
 -----------------

-To format localized messages, `mattermost-webapp <https://github.com/mattermost/mattermost-webapp>`_ uses the `react-intl <https://formatjs.io/docs/react-intl>`_ library from `FormatJS <https://formatjs.io/>`_ using the `ICU Message syntax <https://formatjs.io/docs/icu-syntax>`_.
-Follow the links to read about placeholders and arguments, or experiment with one of their `live editors <https://formatjs.io/docs/intl-messageformat>`_.
+To format localized messages, `mattermost-webapp <https://github.com/mattermost/mattermost-webapp>`_ uses the `react-intl <https://formatjs.io/docs/react-intl>`_, a Javascript library from `FormatJS <https://formatjs.io/>`_.

+This library is using the `ICU Message syntax <http://userguide.icu-project.org/formatparse/messages>`_ that became a de facto syntax in a bunch of programming languages now (Java and PHP use it as well).

+If you don't know about the ICU syntax yet, please familiarize yourself with that syntax by reading the `ICU Message Syntax simplified documentation <https://formatjs.io/docs/icu-syntax/>`_.
+What's most important here is to read the section dedicated to how plural is managed.

+In order to ease the manipulation of strings like these with a special syntax (ICU as a reminder), a developer has created an online tool allowing to test an ICU string.
+This tool, called `Online ICU Message Editor <https://format-message.github.io/icu-message-format-for-translators/editor.html>`_, is displayed as a live editor previewing how a string will appear in context.
+This tool has been reported by some members of our community as really helping the localization effort needed to translate strings containing an ICU syntax.
+Don't hesitate to use it.

 Knowledge Base
 -----------------